 Silver Cloud Farm is a small scale farm that follows the principals of organic farming, and focuses on producing a wide array of vegetables, berries and fruit.
 Our goal is to grow premium quality, fresh produce that is harvested at the peak of perfection.
 Although the farm is a year round occupation, the primary months of selling produce are May through to the end of December.

-Teresa Willman and Matt Robertson, the owners, live on the farm with our two children Kaidyn and Jasmine.
+Teresa Willman and Matt Robertson, live on the farm with their two children Kaidyn and Jasmine.
 The name Silver Cloud is homage to the Great Grand Parents who settled in Victoria and on Salt Spring Island at the turn of the century.
 Their boat, Silver Cloud, was used for transportation between the Gulf Islands.

 Silver Cloud Farm was originally part of the Malahat Farm.
 It was one of the first turn of the century homesteads that made a living farming the land and milling lumber.
 The original farmhouses are still next door and are living history of the area.